Abo-Soile/SOILE-Backend/docs/functions.rst

 Data processing and aggregation
 ###############################

 Raw data can be processed to something more usable.
 An aggregation function loops through the whole raw data table and performs the specified function on every field that it finds.
 Rows that don't have any value in the specific field are simply omitted.
-Results are stored in the processed data table in the fi
+Aggregation functions can also be used to aggregate data in lists.

 **count(field)**